Amphibiengames/PositionPlugin/README.md

 # PositionPlugin
 A spigot plugin, which lets you save positions and teleport to them.
-The player can save his position with a singe command and can teleport back to it if he needs it.
+The player can save his position with a single command and can teleport back to it if he needs it.
 ## Commands
 ```